 All of this talk of Ready Player One and holograms is the sexy, highly-conceptualized version of the metaverse that could be (sort of, hologramming into a concert is still super far-fetched).
 Currently, the metaverse is pieces of metaverse-like platforms that are being reshaped and stitched together to complete a metaverse puzzle.

 It’s like we’ve figured out how to create mini-metaverses (meta-planets?) that we are now trying to connect in meta-galaxies that will ultimately connect in a metaverse.
 As expected, the tech giants, like Google, Microsoft, and Meta, are building the framework that the metaverse can operate on.
-But only time will really tell what we build on that framework once it’s accessible to the rest of the world.
+Open source platforms such as Decentraland analytics and Mozilla are also constant being built upon, but only time will really tell what we build on that framework once it’s accessible to the rest of the world.